rajatonit/slack-autoarchive/README.md

 - Since slack doesn't have a batch API, we have to hit the api a couple times for each channel.
 This makes the performance of this script slow.
 If you have thousands of channels (which some people do), get some coffee and be patient.

-- Channels, such as #general, that aren't archivable are reported as being archived.
+- Channels that aren't archivable, such as #general, are reported as being archived.
 This can be ignored.

 ## Docker